 No matter when you are an employee at a construction site or a bystander, if a construction site accident injures you, you may be entitled to compensation for your injuries.

-What should I do if I am injured in a San Antonio construction accident?
+What should I do if I am injured in a construction accident in San Antonio?

 If a construction site accident injured you or a loved one, immediately report the incident to you or your loved one’s supervisor.
 When an accident occurs, an OSHA employee will come to the job site, investigate, file a report, and offer recommendations.
 OSHA has the authority to render fines against the construction company.